Chia-Network/chialisp-web/docs/tutorials/offers_cli_tutorial.md

 ```
 <br/>

-The Taker will get an error when attempting to accept the offer:
+If the Taker attempts to accept the offer, an Exception will be thrown:
 ```bash
 (venv) $ chia wallet take_offer ~/offers/10kckc_for_0.1xch.offer
 Summary: